New cream may ease skin complications after stem cell transplant

 Summary

-This study tests a medicated cream (ruxolitinib) against standard moisturizers for a chronic skin condition called graft-versus-host disease that can occur after a stem cell transplant.
-About 24 people aged 12 and older will take part.
-The goal is to see if the cream safely reduces the affected skin area better than moisturizers alone.
+This study tests a cream containing ruxolitinib, a drug that targets inflammation, for treating a chronic skin condition called graft-versus-host disease (GVHD) that can occur after a stem cell transplant.
+About 24 participants will apply the cream to one side of their body and a standard moisturizer to the other, without knowing which is which.
+The goal is to see if the ruxolitinib cream safely reduces the affected skin area better than moisturizers alone.

 Disclaimer Read more